deangelokailan123-m3o/easypy/README.md

 # easypy
+This Python module needs only **Python** to run because the easypy.py file is run by Python (see that little .py extension?
+Yeah it stands for Python)
-This Python module makes scripting and make files have custom dates easier!
-And also the limit of the year for this program is 1998
+And this module yeah it is responsible for changing dates of files and stuff but the year limit for the program is 1998.